RossGeerlings/webstor/README.md

                         default of '/'.
   --REFRESH-RESPONSES, -r
                         Refresh URL responses in DB.
+  --RESPONSES-ADD-FOR-PATH RESPONSESADDFORPATH, -rP RESPONSESADDFORPATH
+                        Add URL responses for a one-time path in with the current responses in the DB.
   --SEARCH-PATTERN SEARCHPATTERN, -sP SEARCHPATTERN
                         Search for string or regular expression in WebStor database.